-The Japanese ordered the POWs to form ranks.
-They were marched to the train stationed and packed into small wooden boxcars used to haul sugarcane.
+The POWs were ordered to form detachments of 100 men and marched to the train station.
+There, they were packed into small wooden boxcars that were used to haul sugarcane.
 The cars were about thirteen feet long and ten feet wide and known as “forty or eights” since each car could hold forty men or eight horses.
 Since there were 100 men in each detachment, the Japanese put 100 men in each car and closed the doors.
-The POWs were packed in so tightly, men suffocated from the lack of air but could not fall to the floors since there was no place for them to fall.
-At Capas, the living left the cars and the dead fell to the floors as they left the boxcars.
-The POWs walked the last ten miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
+The POWs were packed in so tightly, men suffocated from the lack of air but could not fall to the floors since there was no room to fall.
+At Capas, the living left the boxcars and the dead fell to the floors as they left the boxcars.
+The POWs walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench, and ran the waterline.
 Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.